dssdanial/SLAM_gmapping_movebase/README.md

 # RT1 final project: SLAM_gmapping_movebase
 ================================

 A software architecture for the control of the robot in the environment.
-The software relys on the move_base and gmapping packages for localizing the robot and plan the motion.
+The software relies on the move_base and gmapping packages for localizing the robot and planning the motion.

 In this project, the software architecture should be able to get the user request, and let the robot execute one of the following behaviors (depending on the user’s input):